 „Read, O children of the future, and learn the secrets of the past, which to you is so far away and yet in truth so near.”
 (The Egyptian Papyrus of Anana)

 „Enoch a righteous man, whose eyes were opened by God, saw the vision of the Holy One in the heavens, which the angels showed me, and from them I heard everything, and from them I understood as I saw, but not for this generation, but for a remote one which is for to come.”
 (The Book of Enoch 1:1-2)

 „But thou, O Daniel, shut up the words, and seal the book, even to the time of the end: many shall run to and fro, and knowledge shall be increased.”
 (The Book of Daniel 12:4)

 „Blessed is he that readeth, and they that hear the words of this prophecy, and keep those things which are written therein: for the time is at hand.”
 (Revelation 1:3)

-„That concludes my writings.
-Let them be keys to those who will come after me.”
+„Thus finish I my writings.
+Let them be keys to those who come after.”
 (The Emerald Tablets of Thoth the Atlantean)